DeanLemans/deanlemans.github.io/content/00-raw/00_00-clippings/Ideas for my note-taking workflow ¶.md

 	- If I want to rely heavily on links between files, I need a method for not breaking links when filenames change.
 		- Is there a method for linking with identifiers without needing the timestamp to be in the filename?
 		- Alternatively, I would need to write a program that scans the whole archive for the old filename, to update the links
-2. Add a ‘last modified’ remark that updates on writing
+2. Add a 'last modified' remark that updates on writing
 	- In principle, I could outsource this to something like `git blame`
 3. How to search on multiple custom defined tags at once?
 	- Can you do this already with the existing TagSearch function, by passing a pattern?
 		- If yes, might be still a good idea to create a wrapper function that takes multiple tags and calls TagSearch with the correct arguments.
-4. Write a script that writes all tags to a ‘ctags’ format.
+4. Write a script that writes all tags to a 'ctags' format.
 Normally in code you only define a definition once and then have various locations where you use it.
 But you should be able to find all different locations.
 I think you by default do \-\] to jump to the last tag.
 But if you run g \-\] you should find all locations corresponding to the tag.
 What you essentially do is create *ambiguous* tags.
 	- See [https://www.youtube.com/watch?v=XA2WjJbmmoM](https://www.youtube.com/watch?v=XA2WjJbmmoM) 21 mark.
 	- Search tags with `ts[elect]` (refers to last tag if no match)
 	- \-\] tag under cursor (also usable with helptags)